Bootstrap 5 Figure

 .figureCommon Use Cases

-- →Embedding a chart or data visualisation in a blog post with a caption explaining what the data represents
+- →Presenting a data chart or infographic in a blog post with a caption citing the data source

-- →Showcasing a before-and-after image in a case study with a caption noting the date or transformation context
+- →Showcasing portfolio work in a case study with a caption describing the project and year

 Variants & Classes